ktorio/ktor-documentation/topics/requests.md

 You can learn more from [](serialization.md).

 ### Form parameters {id="form_parameters"}
 Ktor allows you to receive form parameters sent with both `x-www-form-urlencoded` and `multipart/form-data` types using the [receiveParameters](https://api.ktor.io/%ktor_version%/io.ktor.request/receive-parameters.html) function.
-The example below shows a sample [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) `POST` request with parameters passed in a body:
+The example below shows an [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) `POST` request with parameters passed in a body:
 ```HTTP
 POST http://localhost:8080/post
 Content-Type: application/x-www-form-urlencoded